ǁXegwi language

-ǁXegwi (pronounced /ˈzɛgwi:/ ZEH-gwee), also known as Batwa, is an extinct ǃKwi language spoken at Lake Chrissie in South Africa, near the Swazi border.
-The last known speaker, Jopi Mabinda, was murdered in 1988.
-However, a reporter for the South African newspaper Mail & Guardian reports that ǁXegwi may still be spoken in the Chrissiesmeer district.
+ǁXegwi or ǁXʼegwi (pronounced /ˈzɛgwi:/ ZEH-gwee; giǁkxi꞉gwi), also known as Batwa, is an extinct ǃKwi language spoken at Lake Chrissie in South Africa, near the Swazi border.
+The last known speaker, Jopi Mabinda (also Jobi Mabinda), was murdered in 1988.
+However, a reporter for the South African newspaper Mail & Guardian reports that ǁXʼegwi may still have been spoken in the Chrissiesmeer district in 2011.

-The ǁXegwi name for their language has been spelled giǁkwi꞉gwi or kiǁkwi꞉gwi.
-Their name for themselves has been transcribed tlou tle or kxlou-kxle, presumably /[k͡𝼄ouk͡𝼄e]/.
-The Nguni (Zulu and Swazi) called them (a)batwa, amaNkqeshe, amaNgqwigqwi; the Sotho called them Baroa/Barwa.
+The ǁXʼegwi name for their language has been spelled giǁkwi꞉gwi or kiǁkwi꞉gwi.
+Their name for themselves, Tlouʼeʼthle 'people of rock and water', has been transcribed tlou tle and kxlou-kxle, presumably renderings of /[k͡𝼄ouk͡𝼄e]/.
+The Nguni (Zulu and Swazi) called them (a)batwa, amaNkqeshe and amaNgqwigqwi; the Sotho called them Baroa~Barwa.

 Phonology

+Tone

+From Köhler's material, it appears that ǁXʼegwi had a four-tone inventory.

+Consonants

-ǁXegwi lost the abrupt clicks (the various manners of ǂ and ǃ) found in its relatives.
+ǁXʼegwi lost the abrupt clicks (the various manners of ǂ and ǃ) found in its relatives.
 It reacquired /ǃ/ from Nguni Bantu languages, but clicks remained relatively infrequent, compared to other Tuu languages.
 It also had a series of uvular plosives not found in other Tuu languages.